What to do when someone dies with a will

 Handling a loved one’s will after they’ve passed away can feel complex, especially when you’re already dealing with an emotional stage in your life.
 This guide will explain what happens when someone dies with a will and how the probate process works.

-- Beneficiary – someone who receives inheritance from their loved one through a will
+- The beneficiary of a will – someone who receives an inheritance from their loved one through a will

-- Executor – someone named in a will, which means they are allowed to deal with the estate
+- The executor of the will – someone named in a will as the person who is allowed to deal with the estate

-- Estate – any properties, financial assets or belongings that the deceased has left behind
+- The estate – any properties, financial assets or belongings that the deceased has left behind

 - Intestacy – when someone dies without a will